Responsible Official: Enterprise CIO and Sr. Vice Provost for Library Services and Digital Scholarship

 This policy applies to anyone using a peer-to-peer file sharing utility on the Emory network.

 Peer-to-peer (P2P) file sharing is a method of sharing or distributing digital files over a network where each computer participating in the peer-to-peer file sharing network is allowed to act as either a client or server (or both).
 Using peer-to-peer file sharing software each participant is allowed to download or share files directly with one another, usually without the need for a dedicated central server.
 The peer-to-peer file sharing method may be utilized when no centralized file source is available, when participants wish to distribute the data transfer load, to increase the resiliency of distribution, or as a quick ad-hoc file sharing solution.
-Unfortunately, due to its decentralized nature, this innovative technology is frequently implicated in the illegal sharing and distribution of copyrighted materials such as digital music and movie files.
+Unfortunately, due to its decentralized nature, peer-to-peer file sharing technologies are frequently implicated in the illegal sharing and distribution of copyrighted materials such as digital music and movie files.

 Restrictions on Usage